Zacatepec F.C.: History

-That club from the 1950s is still remembered as one of the best in the club's history.
+That club from the 1950s was one of the most successful in the club's history.
 The club played some importation international friendlies in the 1950s against some of the best clubs from around the world.
 The club defeated Nacional who had won the Campeón Mundial de Clubes and would also go on to beat Manchester United in a friendly game.

 The club started the 1960s playing the top division but after a bad league tournament in 1961 the club was relegated to the second division where after one year in the lower league the club was promoted after winning the 1962–63 tournament and was once again in the Primera División de México, taking over the spot left by Jaibos Tampico Madero.
 The club struggle in its first years back and it was in their third year when the club once again finished last in the competition and was relegated to the second division.
 The club allied in the second division from 1965 to 1970 when the club won its second second division title and earning the promotion along with Puebla who had one a promotional play-off series with four other clubs that year in order to increase the numbers of clubs in the league.

 The club started the 1970s once again in the first division; in the 1970–71 tournament the club finished tied for second in Group Corsairs 5 points behind the group leader and league runner-up Toluca.
 In the 1971–72 tournament the club finished fifth in Group A 15 points behind leader and league champion Cruz Azul.
 In the 1972–73 tournament the club just barely avoided relegation and finished four points ahead of Pachuca.
 The club struggled the following year finish in eighth in group 8 Group A once again avoiding relegation.
 In the 1974–75 tournament the club's struggles continued once again finishing in the bottom five.
 In the 1975–76 the club once again avoided relegation finishing six points ahead of Atlante, who was relegated.
 It was finally in the 1976–77 tournament when the club could not avoid relegation after having a bad year, finishing with 27 points—fewest in the league.